The Smooth Forcing Extension Method: A High-Order Technique for Solving Elliptic Equations on Complex Domains: Introduction

 Another alternative is to use a tensor product of one-dimensional Chebyshev--Lobatto grids.
 This technique has the advantage of allowing rapid FFT-based transforms to representations in terms of Chebyshev polynomials \cite{trefethen2013approximation}.
 These polynomials are inexpensive to differentiate and lend themselves to fast and accurate evaluation at off-grid points by formulas based on the Clenshaw recurrence formula \cite{clenshaw1955note}.
 Thus, this choice enables interpolation to be performed efficiently.
 However, this comes at the cost of being unable to use the fast finite difference solvers.
 Instead, we are required to use a Galerkin formulation that leads to dense stiffness matrices, making this approach somewhat prohibitive.

-Several authors in the past have developed techniques that resemble our approach in spirit.
-Foremost among these is the Fourier Continuation Alternate Direction (FC-AD) Implicit method pioneered by Bruno and Lyon \cite{bruno2010high,lyon2010high}.
+Prior efforts devoted to improving upon the IB method have also led to the development of widely used techniques such as the Immersed Interface method \cite{leveque1994immersed,li2006immersed}, the Ghost Fluid method \cite{fedkiw1999non,marques2011correction}, and the Active Penalty method \cite{shirokoff2015sharp}.
+Another recent technique that uses an approach similar to that described herein is the Fourier Continuation Alternate Direction (FC-AD) Implicit method pioneered by Bruno and Lyon \cite{bruno2010high,lyon2010high}.
 This approach relies on the ADI procedure to reduce an evolution equation to a sequence of one-dimensional elliptic problems, which are extended by a highly accurate Fourier Continuation routine to the appropriate computational domains.
 Also of note is the recent work on smooth selection embedding, which attempts to solve the extension problem by formulating it as a Sobolev norm optimization problem \cite{agress2018novel,agress2019smooth}.
 In general, Fourier continuation methods have a rich history; see \cite{boyd2002comparison} for an exhaustive review.
 Yet another exciting contribution is the partition of unity extension approach developed in the context of boundary integral methods and applied to heat and fluid flow problems \cite{fryklund2019integral,fryklund2018partition,klinteberg2019fast}.

-The following sections are organized as follows.
-In section \ref{secsfe}, we provide a description of our technique for a general elliptic problem, followed by the ideas behind its numerical implementation.
-In section \ref{numres}, we assess its performance on a number of test problems, including one-dimensional Poisson problems of both Dirichlet and Neumann types, and on various two-dimensional domains.
-Along the way, we also describe how to apply the technique to parabolic problems, and present the results for the heat equation as well as the eigenvalue problem.
-Finally, in section \ref{conc}, we discuss potential applications of this technique as well as further avenues for investigation.